Carlos Cossio

-Carlos Cossio (San Miguel de Tucuman, February 3, 1903 - Buenos Aires, August 24, 1987) was a militant university reformer, jurist, lawyer, legal philosopher and Argentinian professor.
+Carlos Cossio (February 3, 1903 – August 24, 1987) was an Argentinian militant university reformer, jurist, lawyer, legal philosopher and professor.
 One of his most important works is the concept of the Egological Theory of Law.

 Biography

 Cossio had his primary and secondary education in Tucumán, then moved to Buenos Aires to study Law at the University of Buenos Aires, where he joined the university reform movement, being one of the leaders of the Student Center.
 He completed his doctoral thesis on the topic of "The University Reform and the Problem of the New Generation," published in 1927.

 From 1934 to 1948, he taught at the National University of La Plata where he began to develop his theories on egological law.
 In 1948, he took over the Chair of Philosophy of Law at the University of Buenos Aires, where he finished the definition of his original conception of law.
 He was surrounded by a large group of followers and disciples, including Ambrose Lucas Gioja, Julio Cesar Cueto Rua, Genaro Carrió, José Vilanova, Daniel Herrendorf, Enrique Aftalion, and Carlos Spini, who formed the "Argentina Legal School."
 During this time, his recognition and prestige reached a level no one had imagined.
 His definition of law as "interference intersubjective behaviors" brought him into a controversy with Hans Kelsen, creator of the Pure Theory of Law, at the same law school in Buenos Aires in 1949.

 In 1956, he was forced to leave his position as chair by the military government of Pedro Eugenio Aramburu because of his alleged sympathy for the Peronists, and it was only in 1973 when he could return thanks to the efforts of his friend and disciple, Julio Raffo.
 The military and its supporters largely destroyed the strength of the "Argentina Law School" and its potential for expansion.
 The liberal bourgeoisie and the political right never forgave their devotion to their independent politics and the fact that they never supported a political party, instead ardently defending their ideas and proposals.
 Cossio did respond to an official survey on the then possible constitutional reform that materialized in 1949.
 While many of his colleagues didn't comment, instead distancing themselves during the military dictatorships of General Juan Carlos Ongania and Jorge Rafael Videla, the old professor spoke out against the regime and condemned the human rights violations.